-- Entrants must observe all applicable rules and regulations and follow instructions from police and parade officials or be barred from the parade.
-The Rotary Parade Committee reserve the right to remove any entrant from the parade either prior to assembly, while assembling or any time during the parade.
+Entrants must observe ALL rules and regulations listed below.
+Entrants must also follow ALL instructions from police and parade officials at all times on parade day.
+The Rotary Parade Committee reserves the right to remove any entrant from the parade at any point on parade day.
+Removal can occur prior to assembly, while assembling, or any time during the parade.

 - NO MATERIALS MAY BE THROWN ALONG THE PARADE ROUTE.
 WALKERS WILL NOT BE ALLOWED TO HAND MATERIALS TO SPECTATORS.

-- Forward movement maneuvers only by marching units are permitted.
-No units may stop forward motion for performances except in the areas designated by the Rotary Parade Committee.
+- No units may stop forward motion for performances except in the areas designated by the Rotary Christmas Parade Committee.
 This stop may not exceed 90 seconds.

 - A space of 50 feet between each unit will be enforced.
 All units are required to close gap between units when instructed by parade officials.
 Failure to do so may warrant removal from the parade.